Biblical Translation Copyright disclaimers

 (Ephesians 5:19 NIV)

-Such conduct and reverence of God’s Holy Scriptures are a pleasing thing to God and worshipful to Him Who is above all.
+Such conduct and reverence of God’s Holy Scriptures is a pleasing thing to God and worshipful to Him.

 Thomas said to him, “My Lord and my God!”